wp-plugins/bp-avatar-suggestions/readme.txt

 Stable tag: 1.2.0
 License: GPLv2

-Adds an avatar suggestions list to your BuddyPress powered community.
+Avatar suggestions for the members and the groups of your BuddyPress powered community.

 == Description ==